Is the Sony Bravia XR x90L right For You?

 There was plenty of choice to fine-tune the gaming experience to our personal tastes though, so I don’t think you can really complain on this front.
 As expected, it’s not a groundbreaking gaming experience, but it's definitely better than most of the mid-range 4K LED TV’s on the market right now, so it's worth considering if you’re a casual gamer.

-IS The Sony X90L Worth It?
+Is The Sony X90L Worth It?

 The Sony X90 range has been one of our favourites year after year.
 Offering impressive performance and sitting in the middle of the lineup, you can expect a TV that’s great value for money and perfect for a huge variety of spaces.